BasThomas/basthomas.github.io/_posts/2019-10-27-on-code-reviews.md

 positively.
 - **I read the pull request's description _and_ ticket.** Yes, also the ticket.
 This makes the time of everyone involved a lot more valuable.
-Seldom does this not help me gain a better understanding of the code.
+Seldom does this not help gain a better understanding of the code.
 And understanding is key.
-If something in the description or ticket is unclear to me, I try to reach out to the author before continuing a review.
+If something in the description or ticket is unclear, I try to reach out to the author before continuing a review.
 - **I provide context.** For instance, if I come across a `struct` that only serves as a namespace, I wouldn't only suggest to use a caseless `enum` instead, but explain why I think that is the case (no pun intended): a caseless `enum`